-Whenever you can individualize weight loss therapies such as weight loss medication the results tend to be much better than blanket or one-size-fits all regimens.
+Whenever you can individualize weight loss therapies such as weight loss medication the results tend to be much better than a blanket or one-size-fits-all regimen.

 But even when following these guidelines HCG may only promote weight loss in up to 70% of individuals who use it.

 HCG also has many benefits for men and may be the reason that men do so well on the conventional HCG diet when compared to women.

 Because HCG looks similar to LH (at least to cellular receptors) it may sit on and activate LH receptors and lead to a normalization or natural boost to testosterone levels in men.